tenebrius1/portfolio-v2/content/posts/building-with-hugo/index.md

 ## Choose a theme

 Head to <https://themes.gohugo.io/> to see a complete list of themes available on Hugo.
-If you like the way this website looks, check out [hugo-coder](https://themes.gohugo.io/themes/hugo-coder/)!
+If you like the way this website looks, check out [FeelIt](https://github.com/khusika/FeelIt) and !

 If you do have some web development knowledge and would like to be able to tweak the theme yourself in the future, I would recommend you to download the zip file and unzip it into your themes folder instead of using the `git submodule` or `git clone` command.
 This will ensure that you have a single repository for both your content and theme which simplifies your version control and deployment process.